patrickbwarren/qgis-survex-import/README.md

 hand.
 To maximise the likelihood that CRS import works as expected, use an EPSG code in the `*cs out` survex command rather than a PROJ.4 string.

-###  QGIS Processing script
+###  Extra scripts

-The script `import3d.py` is a stripped down version of the above plugin which could be useful for testing and troubleshooting.
+In the `extra` directory, the script `import3d.py` is a stripped down version of the plugin which could be useful for testing and troubleshooting.
 It can be added as a user script to the Processing Toolbox.

-It does however need customising for specific imports.
+Also in the `extra` directory, `survex_import_with_tmpfile.py` is a version of the main plugin script which uses a temporary file to cache the output of `dump3d`.

 ## Notes on georeferencing images, maps, and old surveys